PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/arcade/sega/sega-naomi.md

 Some games have a per-game menu for accessing the machine's advanced configuration such as its dip switches, service mode and diagnostic input.

-To access the service menu for NAOMI games, you need first to enable the Service Mode from the RetroBat advanced menu (set it to YES):
+To access the service menu for NAOMI games, you need first to enable the Service Mode from the ProjectArcade advanced menu (set it to YES):

 <figure><img src="https://i.imgur.com/ztsYbF4.png" alt=""><figcaption></figcaption></figure>